610yilingliu/610yilingliu.github.io/_posts/2020-06-24-PyConfigureAHero1.md

 Related links for this tutorial could be found **[HERE](https://610yilingliu.github.io/2020/06/23/PyForBeginners/)**

-Start from printing "Hellow World" is quite boring, it appears in almost every tutorial.
+Start from printing "Hello World" is quite boring, it appears in almost every tutorial.
 Let's do an interesting mini-project together.
 If you are a hard-core game player, it might be helpful for you while you are playing games.

 # Question